microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 Currently, the **onlineMeetingUrl** property of a Skype meeting [event](/graph/api/resources/event?view=graph-rest-1.0) would indicate the online meeting URL.
 However, that property for a Microsoft Teams meeting event is set to null.

-## Calls and online meetings
+## Communications

-> **Note** Calling and online meetings are currently in preview and are available only in the Microsoft Graph beta endpoint.
+> **Note** Communications are currently in preview and are available only in the Microsoft Graph beta endpoint.

-- Navigation path `/applications/{id}` is not supported.
-Navigating through the global applications node to the application, even your own, is not allowed.
-Please use the `/app` navigation only.
+- Microsoft Teams Client does not show "View Meeting details" menu for channel meetings created via online meeting's API.

 ## Contacts